vizmi/star-trek-adventures/doc/specification.md

 1. Pick the **Era of play**:
     - Enterprise
-    - Original series
+    - Original Series
-    - The next generation
+    - The Next Generation

-2. Choose or roll **Species**
+2. Choose or roll **Species**.
 Depends on era of play chosen.
-Species with no chance of roll are unavailable
-    The Species gives the following benefit:
+Species with no chance of roll are unavailable.
+Grants the following benefit:
     - a *trait* equals the species name
     - 3 *attributes* to raise by 1
     - 1 *talent* from the general pool or from the 2 species specific